Grand-Axe/Okeuvo-Lite/ReadMe.md

 Yet another idea is to replace training (where suitable) by writing AI models as vectors on the meaning grid space.

 # Licensing
-The best way for humanity to be protected from malicious use of AI is to have a system of structures that gives the public a stake and and the authority of ownership to direct the future of AI.
+The best way for humanity to be protected from malicious use of AI is to have a system of structures that gives the public a stake and and the authority of ownership to direct the future of AI and its impacts on their lives.
+We are entering an era of increase in individual capability that is orders of magnitude over what existed before - with this in mind, OkeuvoLite is open source to to those who accept its ethical code and is out of bounds to those who don't.

 The LushCoin ecosystem leans on the following to ensure that AI always delivers benefits that enhance human wellbeing:
 1. the blockchain to ensure trust,